msys2/msys2.github.io/web/docs/filesystem-paths.md

 ['-c', '--dir=C:\\msys64\\foo;C:\\msys64\\bla']
 ```

-While this is helpful in many cases it's also not perfect and in corner cases
+While this is helpful in many cases, it's also not perfect and in corner cases
 converts arguments that look like Unix paths while they are not, or detects
 lists of Unix paths where there are none.
-For these cases you can exclude
+For these cases, you can exclude
 certain arguments via the `MSYS2_ARG_CONV_EXCL` environment variable:

 ```shell